The size of a landslide usually depends on the geology and the initial cause of the landslide.

-Landslides can be broken down into two categories: rapidly moving or debris flows, and (2) slow moving.
-Rapidly moving debris flows present the greatest risk to human life, and Debris Flow Warnings are issued when soil has been so saturated that they become unstable.
+Landslides can be broken down into two categories: rapidly moving or debris flows and slow-moving.
+Rapidly moving debris flows present the greatest risk to human life, and Debris Flow Warnings are issued when soil has been so saturated that it becomes unstable.

 Homeowner policies normally do not provide coverage for landslide hazards.
 The National Flood Insurance Program (NFIP) provides coverage for flooding, but landslide coverage is minimal.